peterddrummond/xspde_matlab/doc/source/introduction.rst

 The source code for xSPDE is available at `github.com/peterddrummond/xspde_matlab <https://github.com/peterddrummond/xspde_matlab>`_.

-*Note: xSPDE is distributed without guarantee, under the MIT open-source license.
+*Note: xSPDE is distributed without guarantee, under the BSD open-source license.
 Please test it yourself before use.*